This post is sponsored by Neutrogena. All opinions are my own.

 When I first I shaved off my hair, I didn’t do it to make a statement or to be trendy.
 I did it because I was cheap.

-Each week, I’d go to the barbershop, wait two hours, and spend twenty bucks for a haircut that took my barber 15 minutes to complete.
+Each week, I’d go to the barbershop, wait two hours, and spend thirty bucks for a haircut that took my barber 15 minutes to complete.
 After doing some quick math, I realized that shaving my head would save me enough money to buy at least 10 extra Venti mochas a month.
 And I really like mochas.
 It also explained why my barber drove a new Lexus.

 Joining the ranks of bald guys such as Michael Jordan, Kojak, Jean-Luc Picard, and Charlie Brown gave me a sense of empowerment.
 With their shiny domes, these guys managed to win NBA championships, fight for justice while sucking on a lollipop, battle The Borg, and teach his friends about the true meaning of Christmas with a fragile, little tree.
 I knew great things were in store for me.